Signs Your Home Is Infested With Carpenter Ants

 There are some things in life that are obvious.
-If your wallpaper is peeling off, it is obvious it needs replacing.
-If your toilet suddenly refuses to flush, it is obvious it needs to be repaired.
-And if you start hearing scampering, scratching noises inside your walls, it is obvious you have mice (and need to do something about them).
-But there are some things in life that are not so obvious.
+If your wallpaper is peeling off, it's obvious it needs replacing.
+If your toilet suddenly refuses to flush, it's obvious it needs to be repaired.
+And if you start hearing scampering, scratching noises inside your walls, it's obvious you have mice and need to do something about them.
+But there are some things in life that aren't so obvious.
 Carpenter ants silently eating away at the inside of your walls are one of those things.

 Are You Aware Of Carpenter Ant Destruction?